 WORKS IN PROGRESS: EIFF does not accept trailers or rough assemblies but will accept work-in-progress cuts (picture lock with temp sound, color, etc.).
-Please be aware that EIFF will not screen multiple updates/versions of your film for programming consideration.
+Please be aware that EIFF will not view multiple updates/versions of your film for programming consideration.

-PREMIERE/BROADCAST STATUS: To continue raising the prestige of EIFF -- with audiences and filmmakers – our priority is to program films (of all lengths) that have exclusive, Edmonton premiere status at the Edmonton International Film Festival.
+PREMIERE/BROADCAST STATUS: To continue raising the prestige of EIFF -- with audiences and filmmakers – our priority is to program films (of all lengths) that have exclusive, EDMONTON premiere status.
 A cast & crew screening does not disqualify a film, but preference will be given to premieres.

 INELIGIBLE PROJECTS are: